News

 Malte & Mezzo – Die Klassikentdecker: Peter und der Wolf

-Text version by Loriot
+With works by Sergeij Prokofieff (1891-1953), Text version by Loriot

-Artists: Malte Arkona (narrator), Dresdner Philharmonie and Dominik Beykirch.
+Malte Arkona (narrator), Dresdner Philharmonie, Dominik Beykirch

 Mezzo finds simply walking through the forest boring, he would much rather relax at home and put his feet up.
 If only there was a chip tree!
 The only thing that helps is an exciting story that has been told for many years.
 A scary wolf is spreading fear and terror.
 It's suddenly so quiet on the pond.
 Where is the grumpy duck?
 Can the cat in the tree hold back its hunger?
 Or will it get in the way of Peter and the brave bird?
 Because the two of them already have a plan that Peter's grandfather and the tipsy hunters can only marvel at...